remirror/remirror/docs/getting-started/create-editor.md

 Creating an editor consists of two steps.

+1. Creating a manager, with extensions for your desired functionality (see previous guide).
-1. Creating the wrapper with `Remirror` which sets up the editor functionality by passing in the extension manager.
+2. Rendering the `Remirror` component, by passing in the extension manager.

 ```tsx
 import 'remirror/styles/all.css';